Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Simple continued fractions and Pell equation

 \end{theorem}

 \

 Observe that the equations in (\ref{18}) can be rewritten as

-where $P_i$ and $Q_i$ are defined in Proposition \ref{prop 2}, and this is similar to what is called {\it "power product"} in \cite{Len}.
-Therefore, we have a product representation of the convergents and the fundamental solution of the Pell equation.
+where $P_i$ and $Q_i$ are defined in Proposition \ref{prop 2}.
+This is similar to what is referred to as the \textit{"power product"} in \cite{Len}.
+Therefore, we have a product representation of the convergent and the fundamental solution of the Pell equation.

 \